 ANSWER: Hi Bill since you did not mention that your RV A/C unit is leaking when it is raining I am going to assume that the problem is that the drain pan on your RV's Air Conditioner is not draining properly and allowing the water condensation from the evaporator to leak inside of the RV rather than draining on the RV's Roof like it should.

-This problem could also be caused by a dirty evaporator coils.
+Dirty evaporator coils could also cause this problem.
 Either way, you are going to have to open up the Air Conditioner to fix the problems.

-If you are comfortable with going on the roof of your RV you can check the evaporator and the drain pan on your RV's Air Conditioner.
-To do this you are going to have to remove the shroud on the Air Conditioner and also remove any cover that is attached to the evaporator.
+If you are comfortable going on the roof of your RV, you can check the evaporator and the drain pan on your RV's Air Conditioner.
+To do this, you will have to remove the shroud on the Air Conditioner and remove any cover attached to the evaporator.
 These covers are normally held on with several screws.